-Did you know April is National Garden Month?
-Celebrate the arrival of warmer weather and the first of the spring blooms with a grand tour of the fabulous botanical gardens located within Greater Wilmington and the Brandywine Valley.
+Have you heard?
+We've officially hit National Garden Month, a fan favorite throughout what is referred to as America's Garden Capital.
+Celebrate the arrival of warmer weather and the first sightings of spring blooms throughout our area with a grand tour of fabulous garden attractions.

 Make a full weekend of it, spending the night in Chateau Country, checking out some of Wilmington’s top-rate dining options, and exploring the back roads and byways that connect these Instagram-worthy sites, all within a short drive of one other.

 Start the tour at Rockwood Park, just off I-95 in north Wilmington.
 Though not as well known as some of the area’s other gardens, the 72 acres of grounds surrounding the rural Gothic-style Rockwood Mansion are sublime.
 Unique features include a monkey puzzle tree (an unusual-looking evergreen native to Chile); a ha-ha (a sunken wall used to keep livestock away); and a stone from the Giant’s Causeway, a distinctive hexagonal rock formation along Ireland’s coast.
-And don’t miss the sensory friendly apothecary garden, added in fall 2019.
-Filled with medicinal plants and an amazing water feature, this was the first addition to the gardens since the museum’s dedication in 1976.
+Be sure not to miss the sensory friendly apothecary garden filled with medicinal plants and an amazing water feature.
+The perfect addition to this historic site.

 Plan Your #VisitWilm Garden Getaway